-Because, at the end of the day, what Google wants for its users is for them to find the right answer to their problem as soon as possible.
-This means, you need to create content with the goal to end the search journey.
+Because, at the end of the day, what Google wants for its users is for them to find the right answers to their questions as soon as possible.
+This means you need to create content with the goal to end the search journey.

 Ending the search journey